 Oh, so good.
-The House Girl is a slavery period book, set between modern day New York and 1852 Virginia.
-Author Tara Conklin interweaves two stories as Lina, a modern lawyer investigates a case that traces to the roots of LuAnn, a slave in Virginia.
+The House Girl is a slavery period book set between modern-day New York and 1852 Virginia.
+Author Tara Conklin interweaves two stories as Lina, a modern lawyer, investigates a case that traces to the roots of LuAnn, a slave in Virginia.
 I love books that weave between modern times and times of the past, and the lawyer’s investigation into LuAnn’s complicated, talented past enthralled me.
 This was selected as a book club book — I probably never would have picked it up otherwise.
-Reading this book made me seriously take pause to wonder how much of our learned-history is still yet to be over-turned.
+Reading this book made me seriously take pause to wonder how much of our learned history is still yet to be overturned.

 An Untamed State

-It’s unfortunate that every time I begin to talk about An Untamed State, I feel the need to begin with “trigger warning, this book details rape and torture.”
+It’s unfortunate that every time I begin to talk about An Untamed State, I feel the need, to begin with, “trigger warning, this book details rape, and torture.”
 In fact, this book graphically portrays rape and torture, which, I know, sounds dreadful.
 However, this is one of the most beautifully written books I’ve ever read.
 Author Roxane Gay has a writing talent that captivates.
 I can only describe her ability to make torturous scenes readable as an act of writer’s magic.
 This is a suspenseful page-turner that makes you sick, but the showing of the story through the beautiful choice of words is remarkable.
-An Untamed State takes on the privilege versus poverty, and the reality of a corrupt government in the tragedy that has taken over parts of Port Au Prince, Haiti.
+An Untamed State takes on the privilege versus poverty and the reality of a corrupt government in the tragedy that has taken over parts of Port Au Prince, Haiti.
 It’s a look at a woman’s courage and strength and a story of family, government, and world issues.

 It’s rare I include the Dystopian Fiction genre on my lists, mostly because I enjoy other genres so much more.
 I found Station Eleven to be unique among its peers in the connection of the characters and the stories they held.
-Still, it’s the a story of the world after an illness wipes out most of the population and a look at the governments and communities that humans create in the wake of such disaster.
-With many characters, I struggled to find connection as I began the book, but as the stories slowly weaved and I read the many different strengths of the characters, I felt appreciation for author Emily St. John Mandel’s talent in grabbing so many moments and pulling them all together — much like a dystopian world may be.
+Still, it’s the story of the world after an illness wipes out most of the population and a look at the governments and communities that humans create in the wake of such disaster.
+With many characters, I struggled to find a connection as I began the book, but as the stories slowly weaved and I read the many different strengths of the characters, I felt appreciation for author Emily St. John Mandel’s talent in grabbing so many moments and pulling them all together — much like a dystopian world might be.

 Calling Me Home

-Another period piece, Calling Me Home is a favorite I can also attribute to my Book Club for finding.
-The story follows a white older woman on a modern day road trip with her younger black friend, from Arlington, Texas, to Cincinnati.
+Another period piece, Calling Me Home, is a favorite I can also attribute to my Book Club for finding.
+The story follows a white older woman on a modern-day road trip with her younger black friend, from Arlington, Texas, to Cincinnati.
 As they travel, the woman retraces her relationships and life during the 1930s in a segregated town, where a white woman wasn’t allowed to congregate with a black man… much less fall in love.
 I love this just as much as The Help, maybe even a little more.

 Me Before You

-I’m beginning to, heh, wonder if I’ll ever make a list of book recommendations again that doesn’t include this book.
+I’m beginning to heh, wonder if I’ll ever make a list of book recommendations again that doesn’t include this book.
 YES.
 Wonder is a children’s book.
 But I can promise you it’s so worth the read.
 My son even gave a copy to my mom, asking her to read the book because, he says, “everyone needs to read it to understand.”
 It’s likely required reading in your 5th grader’s school, but I made both my boys read it in fourth grade, and I’m going to make sure every one of my undergrads studying Middle Grades Education reads this book.
-Anyone who spends time with children should become familiar with the characters because they’re becoming referenced in modern day conversation.
-Much like Romeo and Juliet exemplify romance and Sherlock Holmes represents great detective skills, Auggie is quickly becoming an example of one who rises above, realizing internal strength and friendship; while Julian rivals Biff Tannen as the best bully of all time.
+Anyone who spends time with children should become familiar with the characters because they’re becoming referenced in modern-day conversation.
+Much like Romeo and Juliet exemplify romance, and Sherlock Holmes represents great detective skills, Auggie is quickly becoming an example of one who rises above, realizing internal strength and friendship, while Julian rivals Biff Tannen as the best bully of all time.
 (After reading Wonder, be sure to also pick up Auggie and Me, which chronicles the points of view of three characters from the story whose lives are affected by the protagonist.

 Wonder is, without question, one of the strongest books ever written.